department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 #### Increases in the Disability

-Increases in the disability rating are dated back to the earliest date when you can show there was an increase in disability.
+We date back increases in the disability rating to the earliest date when you can show there was an increase in disability.
 This is only if we get the new claim request within 1 year from that date.
 Otherwise, the effective date is the date we get the claim.

 ### Disability or Death due to a Hospital Stay